BlueBell-XA/Scripts__Sudoku_Solver/README.md

 # Sudoku Solver

 ## Description
-Take a list.txt of unsolved sudoku puzzles and outputs the correctly solved puzzles to a text file.
+Take a blank_puzzles.txt of unsolved sudoku puzzles and outputs the correctly solved puzzles to a text file.

 ## Usage
 - Add any unsolved Sudoku puzzles in the blank puzzles text document in the example format.
 Zeros represent a blank space.